*This is an updated version of an original post from July 2020.

 5. Communicate broadly and often.
 Map out how you plan to effectively deliver content via each channel available: hub, ringless voicemails, email, partner websites, social (Teams, Yammer, text), webinars, video and more.
 Consider communicating earlier in the process than you have in the past to allow employees to become comfortable with any new channels or resources.
 You will need to accommodate for social distancing requirements by considering options such as having sign-up Q&A meetings, registration for small sessions to limit attendance and a material drop-off/pick-up area.
 Do not discount the use of print materials like oversized postcards, and a full printed enrollment kit may be necessary for those without technology or not within reasonable reach of the office.

 6. Document the enrollment process.
-Provide clear, step-by-step instructions on what employees need to do, how they need to do it and when the deadline is.
+Provide clear, step-by-step instructions on what employees need to do, how they need to do it and the deadline date.
 Keep it simple!
 It is important to have a clear call to action and explain how to get help.
-For a new virtual process, keep in mind that not all employees may have access to a printer.
 If employees must enroll electronically, they must have access to the technology in order to do so.
 Specifically map out the enrollment options available: electronic, print and mail-in or drop-off.
-If drop-off, how can employees safely do that?
 Can they submit a picture via phone?
 Is the form a fillable PDF that can be emailed back?
 Can this be done telephonically?
 Identify these solutions up front to eliminate unnecessary confusion and increased HR call/email volume.

 7. Be responsive and transparent.
 Continue to build trust by being forthcoming.
-Remain sensitive to any potential discomfort, anxiety or uncertainty with the new process as well as the continued remote work environment.
-Make sure employees know who to reach out to and how to reach them.
-Be accessible—live chat hours (Skype, Teams), Q&A sessions via conference call or webinar.
+Remain sensitive to any potential discomfort, anxiety or uncertainty with any new processes.
+Make sure employees know to whom and how they should reach out for support.
+Be accessible via office hours and live chat hours (Skype, Teams), Q&A sessions via conference call or webinar.
 Keep your communications simple, clear and concise.
-At the end of the day, none of us have been through a pandemic before, and flexibility is paramount this enrollment season.
-Employees should be assured we are all adjusting together.
+At the end of the day, an informed and engaged workforce will also benefit your retention efforts.

 As always, feel free to contact your Hylant representative to discuss how we can assist you with your employee benefit questions.
 Don’t have a Hylant representative?
 Click here to find one near you.